Josh115/Go-Jose/README.md

 # P00 by Go Jose

 # Roster and Roles
 Selena does HTML and SQLite
 Gordon does SQLite
 Joshua(PM) does Flask

 # Description
 A collaborative story website where users can create their own stories and add to others.

 # Launch Codes
+To clone:
 ```
 git@github.com:Josh115/Go-Jose.git
+'''
+To run:
+'''
 cd Go-Jose/
 python app/app.py
 ```